prathgan/COASTL/README.md

-# Contract Operations and Signal Temporal Logic (C.O.A.S.T.L.)
+# COASTL (Contract Operations and Signal Temporal Logic)
 Lightweight Python package for doing operations on contracts in design-by-contract system design.
 Also has functionality to read Signal Temporal Logic into tree structure for operations.

 ## Installation